kosli-dev/cli/docs.merkely.com/content/client_reference/merkely_environment_report_ecs.md

 ```
   -C, --cluster string        The name of the ECS cluster.
   -h, --help                  help for ecs
-  -i, --id string             The unique identifier of the source infrastructure of the report (e.g. the ECS cluster/service name).If not set, it is defaulted based on the following order: --service-name, --cluster, environment name.
   -s, --service-name string   The name of the ECS service.
 ```